calvinswaim/legacy_cpp-cinema4dsdk/README.md

 __License__: This source code in this repository is, if not declared otherwise, licensed under the MIT license.

+## New to the Cinema 4D plugin development?

+Take a look at the [starters/][] folder, it contains plugin examples that are suited for very beginners.
+Having experience in programming C++ code however is of very much advantage.

 ## Structure

 There is a strict structure to this repository.
 All __project files__